matteofiorini92/QuotesQuiz/README.md

 The first version of the page will have 4 questions:
 - Name of the player
 - Topic
-- Number of questions
+- Number of questions (1-15)
 - Difficulty (this will impact the amount of options given to the user)

 Once the user has filled in all these fields the game starts:
 - The previous fields will disappear from the page
-- On the page there will be one quote, 3/5 options based on the difficulty chosen, a progression bar and the current score.
+- On the page there will be one quote, 3 or 5 options based on the difficulty chosen, a progression bar and the current score.
-- At the end, the page will have a congratulation message with the name of the user and the score.
+- At the end, the page will have a scoreboard with 4 made up players with the relevant random scores and the actual player with their score.

 ### Wireframes